 Our brief was to design a lighting scheme with the feel of a curated gallery – it needed to be still and not disruptive, but had to highlight each piece.
 We did this by using a soft colour palette, the latest technology and best LED sources, while not compromising on colour rendering and consistency.
 But, the previously closed off windows didn’t make things easy – it was vital to balance the amount of natural and artificial light.
 With increased light levels mid floor and by taking things down a notch around the perimeter (all with added flexibility) the right solution was found.

 Even though a consistent design approach was used throughout the studio – to make the space feel open and uncomplicated – we didn’t take our eye off the detail.
 Carefully positioned, flexible lighting subtly illuminates the merchandise and art installations, giving each display the attention it deserves.

-And, customers won’t need to apply a filter when trying on the latest piece from Vetements.
+Customers won’t need to apply a filter when trying on the latest piece of Vetements.
 With the clever rendering of light sources and warmer low-level lighting forming a soft halo around mirrors, the changing rooms are more than selfie friendly.

 Images: © James French

 — Anna Sandgren